joshaw66/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model.
+It helps the programming languages connect to the page by representing the document as nodes and objects.

 2. What is an event?

+An event allows JavaScript to make all of the handlers function within the HTML document.

 3. What is an event listener?

+An event listener will wait for something the user to initiate an aciton, and in turn, triggers an event or action.

 4. Why would we convert a NodeList into an Array?

+Arrays have more functionality within JavaScript, and it is very simple to convert them.

 5. What is a component?

+A component is a reusable set of data within JavaScript(or other languages).
+It implements behaviors and interface elements to JavaScript.

 ### Git Set up

 * [x] Fork the project into your GitHub user account
 * [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 * [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product